Working together to create an equitable and economically stable Mahoning Valley

 Resident Engagement Grant Prerequisite Workshops

-Twice a year, The Raymond John Wean Foundation offers a grant opportunity for those leading resident engagement efforts in Warren and Youngstown.
+Twice a year, the Wean Foundation offers a grant opportunity for those leading resident engagement efforts in Warren and Youngstown.
 To be considered for a grant, grassroots organizations and resident groups must first attend one of our Resident Engagement Grant workshops.

-Though we consider the residents doing the work the experts, we curate programming with content experts who share valuable information and provide hands-on support in areas critical for small nonprofits.
-You will have an opportunity to refine your application and budget, learn best practices for conveying your organization’s mission and impact to funders, and make valuable connections with other local organizations and groups you may want to partner with in the future.
+During these workshops, grantseekers have an opportunity to refine their application and budget, learn best practices for conveying their organization’s mission and impact to funders, and make valuable connections with other local organizations and groups they may want to partner with in the future.

 Join us for this dynamic two-day workshop designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
 Participants move away from a focus on personal bigotry and bias, to understand a historical, cultural and structural analysis of racism.